Spring Boot Pre-Interview Guide Part 1: Core Application Layer — Controller, Service, Repository, Domain

 }

-- Do not return Domain Models directly; convert them to response-specific DTOs
+- Don’t return Domain Models directly; convert them to response-specific DTOs

-- Use Streams for repetitive logic while maintaining readability
+- Use Streams for repetitive logic while preserving readability

 - Accept Command objects as parameters, not Request DTOs